 - •Learn to sing/rap at least one of the following songs by Rage Against the Machine (in a way that doesn’t scare my kids…too much): “Calm Like a Bomb,” "Bulls on Parade" or “Wake Up.”

 Bulls on Parade – Rage Against the Machine

 I have a type of “dream” to which I still aspire that dates back to my days of trying to learn to play bass guitar during college.
 This type of dream involves singing while performing solo on bass guitar, thus I refer to it as my “Concert for Bass” song list (find it on Spotify).
 The idea is that I’d be playing the bass riff (or a variation on the bass riff or main guitar riff) of the following songs and singing the chorus and select verses, accompanied by drums: “Welcome to this World” (Primus), “My Lovely Man” (Red Hot Chili Peppers), “Heart of the Sunrise” (Yes), “Running Free” (Iron Maiden), and “Funny Vibe” (Living Colour).
 The last one by Living Colour is a sucker punch in this fictitious music set of mine.
 I’d be trying to win over the rock fans with the first four rockin’ songs and then hit them in the gut with a song written/recorded by an all-Black rock band expressing a non-mainstream view.
-Songs that I save for the encore are The Analog Kid (Rush), Fascination Street (The Cure) and The Pot (Tool).
+Songs that I save for the encore are The Analog Kid (Rush), Fascination Street (The Cure), Aerials (System of a Down) and The Pot (Tool).
 I reserve the right to add others to the encore list as the rhythm of the bass moves me to do so!